Robobot-app/theme-starterkit/README.md

 ```

 ### Authentication
 Robobot API has a custom authentication mechanism.
-It involves including a non-default HTTP header named "AccessCode" with your API requests.
-Populate the property with a value you want to group your answer data with.
-We call this an entry.
+It involves including a non-default HTTP header named "ApiCode" with your API requests.
+Provide your personal ApiCode formatted as xxxx in this header to open up requests to your forms.
+Use the "AccessCode" header and populate it with an accesscode to group answer data.
+We call grouped answers an entry.

 An example of a curl request could look like this.
-Make sure to replace the XXX...X with your obtained access code.
+Make sure to replace the XXX...X with your obtained access code and provide a form_id.
 Dive into the API reference to see how you generate your own access code.

 ```
 curl "https://api.robobot.app/client/entry/submit/<form_id>" \
     -X "POST" \
     -H "Content-Type: application/json" \
+    -H "ApiCode: xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxx"
-    -H "AccessCode: XERR9JENS2QS5W5"
+    -H "AccessCode: XXXXXXXXXXXXXXX"
 ```

 ## API Reference